TakosThings/Metro-for-Discord/.github/ISSUE_TEMPLATE/bug-report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Steps to reproduce**
+Explain the steps to reproduce the issue (if required).

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
-Screenshots must have context.
+Screenshots should have context.
 A 10 pixel wide image and saying "this scrollbar" is not helpful.

-**Additional context**
-Add any other context about the problem here.